 zJOS/Puspa© is one of automatic workloads schedulers.
 It's a solution to establish automatic workloads scheduling system on z/OS operating environment.
 Workloads can be batch jobs, STCs and/or commands.
-Triggers to schedule can be a single or combination of multiple of any type of event, includes end-of-job (EOJ), end-of-job-step (EOS), command, messages, dataset access, dataset release or date/time.
-For multiple triggers, users can freely define boolean type of triggering compliance logic of 100 ANDs and unlimited number of OR per AND.
+Triggers to schedule can be a single or combination of multiple of any type of event, includes end-of-job (EOJ), end-of-job-step (EOS), commands, messages, dataset access, dataset release or date/time.
+For multiple triggers, users can freely define boolean type of triggering compliance logic as a list of 1 to 100 ANDs, and each AND can be either individual trigger or unlimited number triggers that's ORed each other.
+This means, the schedule is only carried out when all trigger entries in the list have complied, where the compliance of each trigger entry is represented by at least one that has complied.
 For example:

 Users can also add an exception condition to execute one of provided actions or their own recovery procedure.
 Environment can be a single or multiple z/OS hosts.
 The above example shows system SYS2 and SYS3 are included in the integrated scheduling system.
 All of its main functions are: